Heating efficiency is imperative for your wallet and comfort during the colder months. But what types of heat systems work best for your home?

-A boiler and a furnace are both forced air heating systems are designed to maintain a uniform temperature inside a building by heating air in a central location and the pushing that air through duct work.
+A boiler and a furnace are both forced air heating systems designed to maintain a uniform temperature inside a building by heating air in a central location and then pushing that air through duct work.

 A furnace uses air to transfer heat throughout your home.
 The furnace heats the air, which is then distributed by a blower through your home’s air duct system.

 A well-functioning furnace translates into efficiency, which keeps your energy bills low, so it’s relevant to know how much a furnace inspection costs when choosing a heating system.

 There are two different types of boilers: steam and hot water.
 Steam boilers distribute heat through pipes to steam radiators.
 Hot water boilers distribute heat through baseboard radiators or radiant flooring systems.

 There are pros and cons of baseboard heat.
 Alternatively hot water boilers can send the heat to a coil that heats the air.
 Boilers are powered by various energy sources, including natural gas, oil, electricity, and wood.

 What's the Difference Between a Furnace and a Boiler?

 The most obvious difference that surfaces when comparing a boiler versus a furnace is a boiler heats water and furnaces heat the air.

 However, there are a great deal of differences that come into play when comparing a boiler vs. furnace.

 Boilers provide reliable, steady heat.
 The temperature consistency is better than with a furnace, evenly distributing heat throughout the home.
 In addition to evenly distributing heat, it's easy to add a zone system to a boiler heater system, giving you specific control of where heat is distributed in your home.